tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/CPU使用高问题排查_intl.md

 If you find the CPU utilization is high when using MongoDB, you can troubleshoot the problem as follows.<br>
-1. Check if your database operation is too frequently.
+1. Check if your database operates too frequently.
-You can check the monitoring metrics on the console, as shown below.
-If the QPS is high, you may evaluate whether the instance needs to be upgraded.
-If the QPS is not high, check if there is any slow operation log.
+You can check the monitoring metrics on the console as shown below.
+You may evaluate whether the instance needs to be upgraded if QPS is high.
+If the QPS is not high, check if there is slow operation log.
 ![](https://main.qcloudimg.com/raw/e013e4387e144b8f98ab1de810503c0d.png)